Our Staff

 Jenny has three children and brings her lived experience as a parent raising a son with a developmental disability to her work at CODSN as Program Director.
 Jenny brings a wealth of knowledge to the team at CODSN as a parent who has navigated her son graduating high school, the transition program, and having a job with supported employment.
 Jenny has many years of experience in advocacy both in the medical and educational fields that has led her to have a voice not only for her son, but also for Oregon families and their children that experience disability.
 Often her advocacy work has taken her to meetings at the state level and across Oregon to share her perspective as a family member.

 Jenny is a Partners in Policymaking graduate and is certified in Person-Centered Path training.
-She has also received training in Poverty Informed Care, Supported Decision-Making, Trauma- Informed Care and LGBTQ+ Youth training.
+She has also received training in Poverty Informed Care, Supported Decision-Making, Trauma-Informed Care and additional youth training.
 She comes to CODSN with experience serving as Program Coordinator and Director at FACT Oregon (Oregon’s Parent Training & Information center).
 Jenny is passionate in her work and believes that all people have the right to a happy and whole life.

 Callie Kackley